Why We Love It

 On the other hand, family medicine doctors treat patients for illnesses, injuries, and minor diseases.
 When patients fall ill with the flu or a sinus infection, they often visit their family care doctor for treatment and medicine.
 They may also go to the family doctor when needing stiches or suspecting a broken bone.
 The family medicine doctor prescribes the necessary medicine or treats the injury, and he/she also commonly refers patients to specialists when needed for more advanced treatments.

 Typical Work Schedule for Family Medicine Doctors

 Most family medicine doctors work full-time schedules, and overtime is common in this line of work.
 They often keep regular business hours, but they may need to be available in evenings or on weekends for emergencies.

 Demand for family medicine doctors is expected to grow in the coming decade as a result of increased access to medical care among the general population, as well as the demands of an aging Baby Boomer population who will need increased care as they move into their senior years.

 Most general practitioners work in private offices, either self-owned or shared with one or more other providers.
 Some may also be employed by hospitals, health networks, healthcare companies, or urgent care centers.

-Can I Become a Family Medicine Doctor?
+How To Become a Family Medicine Doctor

 Family Medicine Doctor Salary Data